resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

 ### Ambient Occlusion
 Why to choose a constant ambient component?
 There are other possibilities to simulate a more accurate **diffuse lighting**.

+#### Brute Force Approach
+Choose an arbituary amount of light sources on a